openssl/openssl/doc/designs/quic-design/quic-fault-injector.md

 /*
  * Helper function to be called from a handshake_listener callback if it wants
- * to rezie the handshake message (either to add new data to it, or to truncate
+ * to resize the handshake message (either to add new data to it, or to truncate
  * it). newlen must include the length of the handshake message header.
+The
+ * handshake message buffer is over allocated, so this just changes the logical
+ * size and never changes the actual address of the buf.
+ * This will fail if a large resize is attempted that exceeds the over
+ * allocation.
  */
 int ossl_quic_fault_resize_handshake(OSSL_QUIC_FAULT *fault, size_t newlen);